wazuh/wazuh-documentation/source/installation-guide/index.rst

 - From sources:

-  - :ref:`Installation from sources <installation_from_sources>`:Install the Wazuh manager and agent without using a package manager by compiling the source code and copying the binaries to your computer.
+  - :ref:`Installation from sources <installation_from_sources>`: Install the Wazuh manager and agent without using a package manager by compiling the source code and copying the binaries to your computer.

 For information about the different deployment types, check the :ref:`Deployment options <deployment>` section.
 Wazuh can also be installed with commercial options like Elastic Stack basic license or Splunk.
 See the :ref:`Installation alternatives <more_installation_alternatives>` section to learn more about these options.